HoGentTIN/linux-training-hogent/modules/ssh/030_ssh_theory.md

 student@linux:~$
 ```

+The fingerprint guarantees server-side authentication.
+If the user would connect a second time to this server, the authentication question will no longer be asked (as the fingerprint is retained in the `known_hosts` file).
-If for any reason the fingerprint of the server does not match the one in the `known_hosts` file, the user will be warned and the connection will be refused.
+If for any reason the fingerprint of the server does **not** match the one in the `known_hosts` file, the user will be warned and the connection will be refused.

 ```console
 paul@linux:~$ ssh admin42@192.168.1.30